owenvoke/arionum-documentation/docs/wallets.md

 # Wallets

-A definitive list of wallets for Arionum.
+A list of available wallets for Arionum.

 ## GUI Wallets